BinaryDevil/binance-pump-bot/README.md

 ## Proxy/VPN Usage(For CN Users especially)

 Search for `Proxy` in `pump.js`, change them to your local VPN port.

+## Contribution

+Any feature add/improvements are welcome, just send a PR.

+This is a very sideways project for me, I might have little time to maintain this (and that I don't participate p&ds any more).

 ## Donation